kalanaS95/Light-Weight-DIFT/README.md

 	displayed.
 	```
 6. Upon completion of the attack.
 On the victim side Desktop you will be able to see
     a screenshot taken by the attack.
-On the attacker-side, in “Multi-host-screengrab”
+On the adversary-side, in “Multi-host-screengrab”
     directory you will be able to see the log file (“processtrace.txt”) produced by the
     analysis tool.